 Install Rainmeter Skins

 You can check out the Rainmeter forums, the DeviantART group, or the subreddit to find a huge community of fans who make and share their skins.
 Here is a hand-picked list of the 5 best Rainmeter skins for Windows 10.
-Downloaded skins usually come with a .rmskin file which you can double click.
+Downloaded skins usually come with a .rmskin file which you can double-click.
 This will bring up a pop-up window where you can click Install to install the skin.

-In case a skin does not contain a .rmskin file, it will usually be in a .zip or .rar format.
+If a skin does not contain a .rmskin file, it will usually be in a .zip or .rar format.
 To install such skins, follow these steps.

 1. Download the .zip or .rar file containing the skins you want.